Impact Factor: 1.2

 8.1.
 Appointment and replacement

 1. The Editor-in-Chief of REC: Interventional Cardiology will propose the appointment or dismissal of the Associate Editors and, among these, the Deputy Editor.
-The proposal will be presented first to the Governing Board of the SHCI and subsequently to the Executive Committee of the SEC through the Editor-in-Chief of Revista Española de Cardiología, for ratification.
+The proposal will be presented first to the ACI-SEC Board and subsequently to the SEC Executive Committee through the Editor-in-Chief of Revista Española de Cardiología for ratification.

-2. The Deputy Editor will temporarily replace the Editor-in-Chief if he or she is absent, ill, resigns or is dismissed, until a new Editor-in-Chief is appointed.
+2. The Deputy Editor will temporarily replace the Editor-in-Chief in case of absence, illness, resignation, or dismissal, until a new Editor-in-Chief is appointed.

 3. If the Editor-in-Chief resigns or is dismissed, the Associate Editors may continue in their posts, if they so wish, until the end of the term for which they were appointed.

-4. Associate Editors will be appointed for a 3-year term, renewable for another 3 years if proposed by the Editor-in-Chief if he/she also wishes to renew his/ her term, with the ratification of the Executive Committee of the SEC and the Governing Board of the SHCI.
+4. Associate Editors will be appointed for a 3-year term, renewable for another 3 years if proposed by the Editor-in-Chief if he/she also wishes to renew his/ her term, with the ratification of the SEC Executive Committee and the ACI-SEC Board.

 5. If the Editorial Team is renewed, there must be a minimum 60-day handover period, during which both teams will coexist.